 Step 2.
 Frame Colour

-Select the main colour of the frame and forks.
-You can opt for a single solid colour throughout or a 2 colour fade (gradient, more on gradient below).
+Select the main frame colour.
+You can choose a single solid colour throughout or opt for a two-colour fade (gradient, see step 4 for more information).

 Step 3.
 Decal Colour

 Choose which decal colour you prefer.
 There's no shortage of options, with 17 colours to pick from.

 This stunning example of the Endurance SL e stealth e-road bike features a Blue into Anthracite fade with Rose Gold decals.

 Step 4.
 Gradient

 Feeling extra creative?
 Why not add a second colour to the frame by adding a 135° gradient to create a stunning two-tone paint finish like the one pictured below.

 Created for the Rouleur Cycle Show, this stunning Ultra SL R features a Purple into Pink gradient.